hellotext/help/_i18n/en/captures/qr-codes.md

 ## Creating a QR Code

-To set up a QR code as a capture method, go to the *Captures* section and click on *New capture method*.
+To set up a QR code, go to the *Captures* section and click on *New capture method*.
 Then, select *QR code*.

 If you have phone numbers or short codes associated with your business, you can choose one of these as the number that customers will send the opt-in message to.